 - Sen. Shelley Moore Capito: (202) 224-6472

 This latest proposal is just as bad as previous versions of ACA repeal—it would eliminate the Prevention and Public Health Fund, gut Medicaid funding, and weaken current protections for people with pre-existing conditions.

 Urge your senators to vote NO on the latest effort to repeal ACA.
 Tell them their no vote will:

 - Protect our care: Repealing the ACA would leave millions of Americans without access to quality, affordable insurance.
 It's not fair to leave the people who are more vulnerable—elderly, poor and rural Americans—to pay huge increases while the wealthy get breaks to save money at their expense.

 - Protect public health.
 The ACA does more than increase healthcare coverage—it also contributes directly to state and local public health departments and community-based health and safety initiatives, like CDC funding, vaccines, and other critical programs to address and prevent infectious disease and other outbreaks.
 Without these funds, our nation will be less prepared to tackle illnesses and diseases.
 As a result, there will be more premature deaths, more preventable disease, and higher healthcare costs.

 - Protect prevention.
 Part of the ACA, the landmark Prevention and Public Health Fund invests in proven strategies to prevent chronic and infectious diseases.
 Eliminating this funding stream would lead to an increase in preventable disease and death, and would put the security of our nation at risk.

 More ways to take action

-- Read the joint statement from the American Public Health Association, Prevention Institute, Public Health Institute and Trust for America's Health: "The fight to protect public health is more important than ever."
+- Read and share the joint statement from the American Public Health Association, Prevention Institute, Public Health Institute and Trust for America's Health: Graham-Cassidy Would "Greatly Harm the Nation’s Health"